Director: Norman Z. McLeod

 There's a lot of jokes in this sequence, including Chico's famous pun about falsetto voice and a false set of teeth, but I genuinely can't believe Groucho got away with that joke.
 This was in 1932, I genuinely believe film was young enough that an audience being told to go away, might actually go away and leave, I'm fairly certain you couldn't get away with that today, and I'm sure executives were worried too that audiences would leave in droves, but of course, it's the Marx Brothers, they can get away with most anything, including telling the audience to not watch the movie!

 Hell, this movie might be the example of that.
 While "Duck Soup" actually has several deeper political layers, "Horse Feathers," it's complete nonsense.
-Okay, not entirely nonsense, but is a satire on college corruption and whatnot, especially college sports, yes, people were complaining about the corruption of the NCAA even back before the NCCA existed.
+Okay, not entirely nonsense, it is a satire on college corruption and whatnot, especially college sports, yes, people were complaining about the corruption of the NCAA even back before the NCCA existed.

 GROUCHO: "We got a stadium, we got a college, we can't afford both.
 Tomorrow, we start tearing down the college."